MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxtiff-get-tsid-vb.md

-﻿---
+---
-Description: 'Retrieves the Tsid property for a FaxTiff object.
-The Tsid property is a null-terminated string that contains transmitting station identifier (TSID) information, which is typically the fax number of the device that sent the specified fax file.' ms.assetid: 'e44d9004-e409-4e2b-b356-d6e0413a1881'
+Description: Retrieves the Tsid property for a FaxTiff object.
+The Tsid property is a null-terminated string that contains transmitting station identifier (TSID) information, which is typically the fax number of the device that sent the specified fax file. ms.assetid: e44d9004-e409-4e2b-b356-d6e0413a1881
-title: 'FaxTiff.Tsid property'
+title: FaxTiff.Tsid property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxTiff.Tsid property